 Although measuring free-ridership was not an objective of this study, the findings suggest that users of the early replacement rebate were more likely to have been aware of the rebate prior to their HES audit—pointing to free-ridership.
 However, users of the early replacement rebate were no more likely than standard rebate users to report having prior plans to install CAC equipment—suggesting free-ridership is not higher among this group.
 It may be worthwhile for the EEB to take these factors into consideration in when measuring CAC free-ridership for early replacement rebate users in the future.

-At the same time, a number of early replacement rebate users reported that they used the rebate to replace a unit that was no longer functioning.
-Given these findings, the EEB should consider examining free-ridership and Net-to-Gross for this program in the future.
-The team also suggests that the Companies have vendors explore how well the unit is functioning, the type and cost of repairs broken units may have needed, and the level of maintenance expenditures over the previous year.
-Additional data of this type would enable development of an algorithm to better categorize respondents as to early replacement versus replacement on breakdown, and understand the differences in their thinking and decision-making.
+In light of the findings in this report and of the recent Massachusetts Cool Smart evaluation, the Companies may wish to reconsider the decision to discontinue the early replacement rebate.
+If the Companies decide to reinstate the early retirement rebate, it may be worthwhile to have vendors explore the condition of the unit replaced.
+This information would enable the Companies to develop an algorithm to better categorize respondents as to early replacement versus replacement on breakdown, understand the differences in their thinking and decision-making, and avoid the potential for free-ridership.

 The Companies may wish to consider some of the recommendations made by participants to encourage other customers to replace their CAC equipment.
 For example, given the customer bias against replacing equipment that still functions, the utilities could find ways to ensure that when HES vendors recommend replacing CAC they always provide information on costs and savings and on the logic of replacing older but still-functioning units with new units of higher efficiency, or could follow up with participants after the audit to encourage them to pursue recommended measures.